vkadlcik/DB48X-on-DM42/doc/commands/settings.md

 Display the exponent in scientific mode in a way reminiscent of classical HP48 calculators, for example `1.23E-4`.

+## MixedFractions

+Display fractions as mixed fractions when necessary, e.g. `3/2` will show up as `1 1/2`.

+## ImproperFractions

+Display fractions as improper fractions, e.g. `3/2` will show up as `3/2` and not `1 1/2`.

+## SmallFractions

+Show fractions using smaller characters, for example `¹²/₄₃`

+## BigFractions

+Show fractions using regular characters, for example `12/43`

 # Angle settings

 The angle mode determines how the calculator interprets angle arguments and how